Value Comparison with Variable a: Finding the Largest When a>1

 b1=b b^1=b

-Back to the problem, given that:
+Returning to our problem, given that:

 a>1

-therefore the option with the largest value will be the one where a a has the largest exponent (for emphasis - a positive exponent is greater than a negative exponent),
+The option with the largest value will be the one where a a has the largest exponent (for emphasis - a positive exponent is greater than a negative exponent),

-therefore answer A is correct.
+Therefore answer A is correct.

 Answer